MalachiteMiller/skynamo-python-sdk/README.md

 # skynamo python SDK

+## Overview
+This package is a python SDK for skynamo public API.
+It allows you to pull data from your skynamo instance and update data in your skynamo instance.
+Some of the features include:
+- Extending your instance's data classes with their respective custom fields.
+This allows you to use your IDE's autocomplete feature to easily access your custom fields.
+- Pulling data from your skynamo instance and caching it locally to speed up subsequent calls and prevent hitting the skynamo API rate limit.
+- Updating data in your skynamo instance using write batches to speed up the process and to prevent hitting the skynamo API rate limit.
+- Saving raw or processed (e.g with filters or by combining different data types) skynamo data in csv files, which can be usefull for reporting.
+- Sending emails using your gmail account.

 ## Requirements
 - Python 3.6 or higher installed on your machine
 - pip installed on your machine